nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 `UpdateStockDescriptor` is a inner static class inside `UpdateCommand`.
 This class is tasked with storing the temporary values for the fields to be later updated into the stock in inventory.

+#### Example Usage Scenario

+Given below are some example usage scenarios and how the update mechanism behaves at each step.
+It is assumed that the stock with serial number `fairprice1` exists in the inventory.

+**Example 1: Update a stock's name and quantity**

+Step 1.
+The user enters `update sn/fairprice1 n/Banana q/10000` to the CLI.

+Step 2.
+The command word `update` is extracted out in `StockBookParser` and checked if it matches any valid command word.

+Step 3. `update` is a valid command word.
+User input prefixes and their values are passed down to `UpdateCommandParser#parse()`

+Step 4. `UpdateCommandParser#parse()` will check if the prefixes `sn/` exists as it is compulsory.

+Step 5.
+The prefix `sn/` exist. `UpdateCommandParser#parse()` will extract the value of the prefix `sn/` which in this case is `fairprice1`

+Step 6. `UpdateCommandParser#parse()` will extract the value of other prefixes present as well.

+Step 7. `UpdateCommandParser#parse()` returns a new `UpdateCommand` with the `UpdateStockDescriptor` as its argument.
+The `UpdateStockDescriptor` contains the values of the parsed prefixes.

+Step 8. `Logic Manager` then calls `UpdateCommand#execute()`.
+Inside the method, it will check if the serial numbers in `UpdateStockDescriptor` is found in the `Model`.

+Step 9.
+All serial numbers matched.
+The method `UpdateCommand#createUpdatedStock()` is called to produce the new updated stock.

+Step 10.
+The corresponding stocks in current inventory is replaced by the new updated stocks.

+Step 11.
+Returns a new `CommandResult` containing the updated stocks message as its argument.

+Step 12.
+The updated stocks message is displayed to the user.

 ### Suggestion Feature